 In this short but thorough article, you will learn all about ransomware and how to protect yourself against it.

 Ransomware is a malware attack that targets a user's data, personal or professional information, and documents.
-This type of cyberattack operates by disabling individuals' or even an organization's access to their files on their computers.
+This type of cyber attack operates by disabling individuals' or even an organization's access to the files on their computers.

 Once the virus has infected your computer or smartphone, it rapidly works to encrypt the data and demands a ransom in exchange for the decryption key.
 Crippled by the loss of their documents, individuals and companies alike are often forced to pay outrageous sums to regain access.

 Ransomware has become one of the most widespread and visible forms of cyber malware observed on the internet nowadays.
 While the increasing cases of ransomware and phishing notices over the last decade were alarming, the Covid-19 pandemic has opened a highway for hackers who prey on holes in your firewall.
 As most organizations have turned to digital solutions to accommodate remote working, their IT defenses have become weak and vulnerable to more threats.

 Over the years, different variants of ransomware have evolved and adapted to be able to trick us and gain access to our data.
 Some bots can now dually encrypt and steal your information to ensure the ransom gets paid.
 If the money is not immediately transferred, the stolen files, pictures, videos, financial statements, and more can be publicly exposed or sold.
 Facing the risk of releasing sensitive, sometimes damaging, information on the web offers the ultimate incentive to meet the ransom demands.